-To comply with program requirements, participants must use the BHW Customer Service Portal to identify an authorized point of contact for the approved service site, complete and submit the initial EVF, and continue to submit In-Service Verifications (ISVs).

-Participants who cannot provide ISVs online should contact the Nurse Corps SP immediately through the BHW Customer Service Portal, our contact form, or by phone (1-800-221-9393).
+To be in compliance with program requirements, participants must use the Customer Service Portal to identify an authorized point of contact for the approved service site, complete and submit the initial EVF, and continue to submit In-Service Verifications (ISVs).
+Participants who cannot provide ISVs online through the Customer Service Portal should contact the Nurse Corps SP immediately through the Customer Service Portal, by email or by phone (1-800-221-9393).

-Participants who fail to complete and submit their 6-month ISV through the BHW Customer Service Portal on time may not receive service credit and may be recommended for default.
+Participants who fail to complete and submit their 6-month ISV through the Customer Service Portal on time will not receive service credit and may be recommended for default.